 Business Sustainability

 In 2020, Thame Town Council adopted a ‘Green Living Plan’ – a 10 year plan for a greener, cleaner Thame.
 Read more about it here.
-The plan has over 190 actions and in order to achieve them all will need engagement from the whole community – individuals, schools, community & voluntary groups, other layers of council and, of course, businesses.
-This engagement requires businesses to
+The plan has over 190 actions and in order to achieve them all, we will need engagement from the whole community – individuals, schools, community & voluntary groups, other layers of council and, of course, businesses.
+This engagement requires businesses to:

-- explore whether or not they can reach out to support wider sustainability journey of Thame as a whole through involvement or sponsorship,
+2. explore whether or not they can reach out to support the wider sustainability journey of Thame as a whole through involvement or sponsorship,

-- promoting the action they are taking to encourage other businesses to take their own steps.
+3. promoting the actions that they are taking to encourage other businesses to take their own steps.

 To support local businesses and organisations to engage with the Green Living Plan, the Thame Sustainability Champion Awards were launched in March 2025.

 To achieve this, the awards is structured around 5 events run throughout the year, each focused on a different element of the Green Living Plan – Water, Air, Energy, Waste and Biodiversity.
-Each event will provide information about internal action that can be taken by the business or organisations involved, with an opportunity to hear from local experts and organisations that can support them; to learn from each others experience and from those who have already taken action; and finally to understand the action they can take that will directly impact the environment in and around Thame.
+Each event provides information about internal action that can be taken by the business or organisations involved, with an opportunity to hear from local experts and organisations that can support them; learn from each others’ experience; and understand the action they can take that will directly impact the environment in and around Thame.

-This approach will foster a culture of collaboration and through it, create a greener, more sustainable future for the entire town.
+The approach is building a culture of collaboration and through it, creating a greener, more sustainable future for the entire town.
 Our vision is that Thame will become a beacon of excellence for local sustainability practices that will inspire other towns to do the same.

-All businesses and community groups and organisations are encourage to participate.
-Events will be run on a repeating basis, allowing you to start your own involvement at any time of year.
-The entry ‘Bronze’ award provides a level playing field for all businesses to get involved, whatever their size or resource – you can see the full details of what is expected below.
+All businesses, community groups and organisations are encourage to participate.
+The awards are rung on a roll-on, roll-off basis, allowing you to start your own involvement at any time of year.
+The entry ‘Bronze’ award provides a level playing field for all businesses to get involved, whatever their size or resource.

-To make sure that you dont miss out on any opportunities, sign up to Thame Town Councils Newsletter, or register your interest using the form below:
+To make sure that you dont miss out on any opportunities, sign up to Thame Town Councils Newsletter

 Local projects you can support with time or money

-If you want to take action to mitigate climate change in the local community, then there are several organisation who can support this to happen.
-Either research the Environmental Groups listed here, or contact our Environmental Project Officer becky.reid@thametowncouncil.gov.uk who will be able to link you to the right organisation depending what sort of event you are looking for.
+If you want to take action to mitigate climate change in the local community, then there are several organisation who can support this to happen, and different opportunities all the time.

 Who else can support you locally: